jrusc257/fullstack-template/README.md

 NodeJs can be downloaded [here](https://nodejs.org/en/download/).
 Simnply download the installer and execute it to install NodeJs globally.
 The installer will enable Node globally.

 ## Running the site
-To run the site you will need to open two terminal windows to run a mini PHP server as well as the Node server (in a real environment you would configure these on the same server assigned to different ports, but that was more setup that I wanted to put anyone through).
+To run the site you will need to open two terminal windows in the project root to run a mini PHP server as well as the Node server (in a real environment you would configure these on the same server assigned to different ports, but that was more setup that I wanted to put anyone through).

 There are two NPM commands you can run to quickly get the site running
 - `npm run start-api` (starts the PHP endpoint)